What Is Tactical Fitness? The Real Definition & Standard

 Durability

+Not in isolation.
+Together.
 A tactical athlete must be strong enough to move external load, fit enough to sustain effort, and durable enough to repeat output without breaking down.
 If any one of those is missing, performance collapses under real conditions.
-Understanding what is a tactical athlete gives the professional identity behind this definition its full context, it is the person this training is designed to build.
+Understanding what is a tactical athlete gives the professional identity behind this definition its full context.
+It is the person this training is designed to build.

-Why General Fitness does NOT Transfer
+Why General Fitness Does Not Transfer to Tactical Demands

 General fitness programs are built for convenience and mass appeal.